Nabilla Benattia: Personal life

 Benattia was born in Ambilly, France.
 Her father is an Algerian and her mother Swiss Italian.
 She has been in a relationship with Thomas Vergara since January 2013.

 In July 2009, Benattia was arrested for her part in a fraud alongside three Congolese individuals and sentenced to six months in prison.
 She used a stolen passport to open three bank accounts under a false identity.
 Meanwhile, her accomplices intercepted money transfers from public letter boxes and modified the bank account details to match the accounts Benattia had set up.
 She subsequently withdrew money from them.
 The victims were slow to take notice the theft because most of them were elderly people.
 According to the department of justice, approximately 200,000 Swiss francs were stolen.
 She was caught on CCTV in a branch of UBS Bank in January 2009 and was arrested at Geneva airport in July 2009, with the passport of her cousin, and used a false identity to the police.
 She spent a month in La Clairière youth detention centre for her part in the crimes.

 On November 7, 2014, she was arrested and subsequently detained for several weeks after wounding her boyfriend Thomas Vergara in the chest with a knife during an argument.
 After keeping a low profile for several months, she made a media comeback in April 2016, by publishing her autobiography.
 On May 19, 2016, she was sentenced to six months in jail, but avoided returning behind bars thanks to the French system of penalty adjustments.
 She and Thomas Vergara reconciled before the trial.

 In April 2019, Nabilla and her fiancé Thomas Vergara confirmed they were expecting their first child, and are planning to move to Dubai once it is born.
-They got married on May 1st, 2019 in Paris, and gave birth to their son, named Milann Vergara on October 11, 2019.
+They got married on May 1, 2019, in Paris, and gave birth to their son on October 11, 2019.
 They moved to Dubai a few months after their son's birth.

-On June 5, 2022, she gave birth to her second son, named Leyann.
+On 5 June 2022, she gave birth to her second son.